-Figure 1 presents averaged results for the four Intel processor-based servers running the three workloads relative to the lowest-performing server, the Intel Core 2 Duo processor E6400-based server.
-While running the three benchmarks, the Intel Xeon processor E3-1240-based server delivered the following performance increases: 33.8 percent better than the Intel Xeon processor X3450-based server, 203.3 percent better than the Intel Core 2 Quad processor Q8400-based server, and 494.9 percent better than the Intel Core 2 Duo processor E6400-based server.
+Figure 1 presents averaged results for the three Intel processor-based servers running the three workloads relative to the lowest-performing server, the Intel Core 2 Quad processor Q8400-based desktop system.
+While running the three benchmarks, the Intel Xeon processor E3-1240 v2-based server delivered 33.3 percent greater performance than the Intel Xeon processor X3450-based server and 172.4 percent greater performance than the Intel Core 2 Quad processor Q8400-based desktop system.

 For each benchmark, we assigned a value of 100 percent to that server's results and then calculated the percentage performance improvement.
 This approach makes each data point a comparative number, with higher numbers indicating better performance.
-Finally, we took the percentage performance improvement over the Intel Core 2 Duo processor E6400-based server for the three benchmarks and averaged them.
+Finally, we took the percentage performance improvement over the Intel Core 2 Quad processor Q8400-based desktop system for the three benchmarks and averaged them.

 We also measured power consumption during the workload run.
 We took the averaged relative performance results and divided them by the active power consumption.
-We normalized those results to those of the Intel Core 2 Duo processor E6400-based server.
+We normalized those results to those of the Intel Core 2 Quad processor Q8400-based desktop system.

-As Figure 2 illustrates, the Intel Xeon processor E3-1240-based server produced the following performance-per-watt increase: 61.1 percent better than the Intel Xeon processor X3450-based server, 215.7 percent better than the Intel Core 2 Quad processor Q8400-based server, and 550.3 percent better than the
+As Figure 2 illustrates, the Intel Xeon processor E3-1240 v2-based server produced performance-per-watt increases of 41.2 percent over the Intel Xeon processor X3450-based server and 149.3 percent over the Intel Core 2 Quad processor Q8400-based desktop system.